Website accessibility

 Diocesan Archbishops and Bishops, as well as Coadjutor Bishops with the right to succession, shall be Haitian citizens.

 The Governor of Haiti shall give his reply within a period of thirty days, which in certain cases may be extended to sixty days at the request of that same Governor.
-At the expiry of such a period, the silence of the Governor shall be interpreted as a sign of approval of the appointment.
+At the expiry of such a period, any silence on the part of the Government shall be interpreted as meaning that there are no objections to the appointment.

-It is clearly understood that, should the occasion arise, all consultation shall be conducted in the strictest secrecy.”
+It is clearly understood that, should the occasion arise, all consultation shall be conducted with the greatest discretion.”

 Article 5

-“Citizens of Haiti chosen as Archbishops and Diocesan Bishops, as well as Coadjutor Bishops with the right to succession, shall swear their allegiance to the nation before the Head of State by the following words:
+“Any citizens of Haiti in their capacity as Archbishops and Diocesan Bishops, as well as Coadjutor Bishops with the right to succession, before commencing their pastoral mission, shall swear their allegiance to the nation before the Head of State in the following words:

 ‘I promise and pledge my obedience and allegiance to the Constitution of Haiti for the pursuance of the good of the country and in defence of the Nation’s interests.’

-The same oath shall be taken by Vicars General, Parish Curates and Heads of Schools or Religious Institutions before the civil authorities appointed by the Head of State prior to them taking up their official duties.”
+The same oath shall be taken by Vicars General, Parish Curates and Heads of Schools or Religious Institutions before the civil authorities appointed by the Head of State prior to them taking up their offices.”

 With a view to ratification of the above, the Representatives of both parties have proceeded to sign this present Protocol, drawn up in French in duplicate original copies, one to be given to the Holy See and the other to the Haitian Government.